egnica/egnica/README.md

 - **Design**: Adobe Suite (Photoshop, Premiere Pro, After Effects)

 ## 🛠️ What I’m Working On
-- ✍️ Writing blog posts at [LATE START DEV](https://latestartdev.com) about learning web tech from the ground up
+- ✍️ Writing blog posts at [LATE START DEV](https://latestartdev.com) about learning web tech as well as just life things.
 - 🎞️ Expanding my services to include **video production** and **brand identity design** for entrepreneurs
 - 🎯 Building **[GIGnnovate.com](https://gignnovate.com/)** (Not live yet.... working on it) – a creative tech studio for side hustlers, small businesses, and professionals needing a solid digital presence